ErnieAtLYD/input-board-game-ts/README.md

 ## To run locally

-`yarn && yarn start` - requires Node.js v18 or newer.
+`npm start` - requires Node.js v18 or newer.

 ## To Do / Someday